BodenmillerGroup/steinbock/docs/install-docker.md

     docker run -v /path/to/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -u $(id -u):$(id -g) -e DISPLAY --gpus all ghcr.io/bodenmillergroup/steinbock-gpu:0.14.2

 In the commands above, adapt the bind mount path to your data/working directory (`/path/to/data`) and the *steinbock* Docker container version (`0.14.2`) as needed.
+The environment variable `DISPLAY` as well as the bind mounts for `/tmp/.X11-unix` and `~/.Xauthority` are required only when running graphical user interfaces.

 To simplify the use of the *steinbock* command-line interface, it is recommended to set up a `steinbock` command alias:

     alias steinbock="docker run -v /path/to/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -u $(id -u):$(id -g) -e DISPLAY ghcr.io/bodenmillergroup/steinbock:0.14.2"